hephaistox/automaton-core/README.md

 # Automaton core

-Automaton core is the root of all of Hephaistox projects.
-It is based on no other Hephaistox project.
+Automaton core is about all core technical functionalities we may need to start a project.

 This one should be agnostic of any environment, so it should run on the following examples of technology:
 * CLI